The Hourglass Effect in Hierarchical Dependency Networks: A model of dependency network formation

 To parameterize the RP-model, we estimate the value of the reuse preference exponent $\alpha$ so that the synthetic networks $G$ have an H-score that is approximately the same with that of $G'$.
 To do so, we generate 100 synthetic networks $G$ for each value of $\alpha$ and compute the average H-score of that sample -- the optimal value of $\alpha$ is the value that gives the minimum difference from the H-score of $G'$.

 Table~\ref{tab:real-model-properties-2} shows the estimate of $\alpha$ for each dependency network of Section~\ref{sec:realnets}.
-The average H-score of those synthetic networks is within 5\% of the H-score of $G'$.
+The average H-score of those synthetic networks is within $10\%$ of the H-score of $G'$.

 The RP-model generates ST-paths with a similar average length as in the given dependency networks.
 The average length of the dependency paths is an important metric, as it represents the typical number of intermediate vertices between a source and a target.
-The synthetic networks are also similar with the given dependency networks in terms of the core vertex coverage and average core location metrics.
+The synthetic networks are often similar with the given dependency networks in terms of the core vertex coverage and the average core location but there are also some significant deviations (the model overestimates the core vertex coverage of the call graphs and metabolic networks, and it does not predict correctly the location of the core of the SCOTUS abortion cases network).

-Figure~\ref{fig:real-model-distribution-openssh} shows the path centrality and the out-degree distributions for the OpenSSH call-graph and for an ensemble of 100 synthetically generated networks by the RP-model, as described earlier.
+Figure~\ref{fig:real-model-distribution-javamath} shows the path centrality and the out-degree distributions for the Apache Math call-graph and for an ensemble of 100 synthetically generated networks by the RP-model, as described earlier.
 Similar results for the five other dependency networks are shown at the Supplementary Material (see Figure~\ref{fig:real-model-distribution}).
-Note that even though there is significant variability between members of the ensemble (both distributions are highly skewed), the model is able to generate distributions of path centrality and out-degree that encompass the corresponding empirical distributions of $G'$.
+Even though there is significant variability between members of the ensemble (both distributions are highly skewed), the model is able to generate distributions of path centrality and out-degree that encompass the main mass of the empirical distributions of $G'$.